 Where to Stay in Montpellier for Sightseeing

-The historic center of Montpellier, known as L'Ecusson, delights travelers with its combination of old-world charm and trendy vibes.
+The historic center of Montpellier, known as L'Écusson, delights travelers with its combination of old-world charm and trendy vibes.
 Staying in the Ecusson gives visitors the feel of being in the heart of the city.
-Plus tourists appreciate that the top attractions as well as many shops, cafés, and restaurants are within walking distance.
+Tourists will appreciate this area for the historic monuments and cultural attractions, as well as the wide selection of shops, cafés, and restaurants within walking distance.

 Most of the hotels listed below are within the Ecusson.
 Exceptions include one luxury hotel in a rural village outside of Montpellier and a mid-range hotel near the Promenade du Peyrou.

-- Budget Hotels: On a narrow medieval street behind the Place de la Comédie, the Hotel Nova is at the heart of L'Ecusson.
-This affordable two-star hotel provides guest rooms with single or double beds, as well as options for families such as adjoining double rooms.
+- The Hôtel Nova is at the heart of L'Écusson on a narrow medieval street behind the Place de la Comédie.
+This two-star hotel provides guest rooms with single or double beds, as well as options for families such as adjoining double rooms.
 Breakfast is available for an additional charge.
-Very basic accommodations (studios or a suite) are available at the Palais des Rois d'Aragon, near the Place Jean Jaurès in l'Ecusson.
-The building occupies a 14th-century townhouse, which has been renovated, but the decor is outdated.

 More Related Articles on PlanetWare.com